Reliance Industries

 Reliance Industries Limited is an Indian multinational conglomerate headquartered in Mumbai.
 Its businesses include energy, petrochemicals, natural gas, retail, entertainment, telecommunications, mass media, and textiles.
-Reliance is the largest public company in India by market capitalisation and revenue, and the 86th largest company worldwide.
+Reliance is the largest public company in India by market capitalisation and revenue, and the 88th largest company worldwide.
 It is India's largest private tax payer and largest exporter, accounting for 7% of India's total merchandise exports.

 The company has attracted controversy for reports of political corruption, cronyism, fraud, financial manipulation, and exploitation of its customers, Indian citizens, and natural resources.
-Its chairman, Mukesh Ambani, has been described as a plutocrat.